Fiduciary Litigation Attorneys in Northern Virginia

 Contact Hale Ball, for More Information

 Often, early intervention in claims of fiduciary misconduct can aid early — and cost-effective — resolution.
-If you have questions about fiduciary misconduct — as a personal representative, trustee or beneficiary — contact our office to schedule a confidential consultation.
+If you have questions about fiduciary misconduct — as a personal representative, trustee or beneficiary — contact our office to schedule a confidential consultation with a fiduciary lawyer.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.